taichi-dev/taichi/docs/debugging.rst

     ...

-If turning off optimization fixes the issue (or not), please report this bug on `GitHub <https://github.com/taichi-dev/taichi/issues/new?labels=potential+bug&template=bug_report.md>`_.
+Whether or not turning off optimization fixes the issue, please feel free to report this bug on `GitHub <https://github.com/taichi-dev/taichi/issues/new?labels=potential+bug&template=bug_report.md>`_.
 Thank you!